Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/xgpl_src/IsoAgLib/comm/Multipacket/readme.txt

 /** @page MultiMsgPage Send of data streams of more than 8 Data Byte with Multi-Message Protocol
-  * Both the DIN 9684 and the ISO 11783 protocol use the same protocol extension to send data streams
+  * The ISO 11783 protocol uses the a protocol extension to send data streams ( units )
-  * ( units ) of more than 8 Data Bytes, which don't fit into one CAN packet.
+  * of more than 8 Data Bytes, which don't fit into one CAN packet.
   * This is especially important for the interaction with graphic user interfaces - terminals.
-  * Here the complete description of all user interface coponents ( mask pool ) results in
+  * Here the complete description of all user interface components ( mask pool ) results in
   * data streams of several 100 kByte.
   * The IsoAgLib provides simple but capable API functions to send such data streams for each protocol
   * type.
 The application can check in both cases for the current state of the data upload, so that